 In theory, the first Yale-Local 33 contract could cover all the departments that voted to unionize, or it could take the form of a master agreement with separate clauses for individual departments, Bowling added.

-But the contract was not a major topic of discussion Thursday night, as after the election outcomes were announced, Local 33 was in a state of celebration: student organizers posed for pictures on Old Campus and made plans for late-night drinks.
+But the contract was not a major topic of discussion Thursday night, as student organizers posed for pictures on Old Campus and made plans for late-night drinks.